 Graduate piano primary students majoring in Sacred Music or Music Education receive private lessons and are required to present a half recital.
+Students are expected to play at least twice in performance class each semester.
 Annual juries are required.

 Secondary Piano: Undergraduate